deepdub-ai/audiosample/README.md

 - **High Performance:** Optimized for speed and efficiency, suitable for research and production environments.
 Most actions are lazy, so no operation done until absolutely necessary.
 - **Extensive I/O Support:** Easily read from and write to various audio formats.
 Utilizes PyAv - to support multiple ranges.

+## Release notes 2.2.1
+- Support up to numpy 2.2.0
+- Streaming input, streaming output:
+   - AudioSample now supports receiving a python generator for input Generator[Union[bytes,numpy,AudioSample]]
+   - Warning: It currently still stores everything in memory so this can't live forever.
+   - Plugin functionality is not supported in stream mode.
+   - streaming mode requires PyAV (See example below):
+- Constructor supports numpy buffers (same as calling AudioSample.from_numpy use force_read_sample_rate to set sample rate.)

 ## Installation

 To install AudioSample, use pip: